WitHol/ls-trip/README.md

 **Warning**
 -
-This program's binary is called lsd, which means it's mutually exclusive with the LSD (LSDeluxe) utility: https://github.com/lsd-rs/lsd.
+This program creates symlinks /usr/local/bin/lsd to its binary, which means if you have lsd (https://github.com/lsd-rs/lsd) installed, they will interfere with each other.
+In that case it is recommended, that you remove the symlink created by ls-trip, or you rename the lsd binary to something else.

 **Installation**
 -